 “I said I would like this solution to be like a weather forecast,” says Winge.
 He drew a parallel to sites where users can press ‘play’ on a map and see how the forecast changes from hour to hour, scrolling in time and seeing changing conditions and forecasts.
 “That's the functionality I wanted to see,” he says.
 “I wanted to have the Gjøa platform as the background and see the weather – how it changes in the next 10 days and how vessels will be moving around on the field.
 That’s the goal of the solution.
 Make it that easy.
 Just press play, and you instantly see the big picture.”

-DNV GL - Digital Solutions, put a team of developers to work.
+DNV - Digital Solutions, put a team of developers to work.
 The solution for Neptune, which has the working title ‘Offshore operations monitoring service’, was built on Microsoft Azure and Power BI technology, and integrates project planning data, weather data and AIS data (Automatic Identification System data from vessel transponders) into site maps.
-The solution is available to Neptune through the Veracity by DNV GL data platform.
+The solution is available to Neptune through the Veracity by DNV data platform.

-“We realized that by using our existing capabilities, such as access to and management of AIS data, we could quickly come up with a working solution,” says Yngve Hellerud, Business Developer in DNV GL – Digital Solutions.
+“We realized that by using our existing capabilities, such as access to and management of AIS data, we could quickly come up with a working solution,” says Yngve Hellerud, Business Developer in DNV – Digital Solutions.
 “We were able to provide advanced solutions in a very short time.”

 Improved planning and more efficient operations